Lifetime Adoption > Adoption Oregon

 Pregnant woman in Oregon

 Are you pregnant and considering adoption?
 Or has your child already been born, and now adoption seems like the best option?
-Maybe you are facing a situation wherein you are a birth mother whose partner is no longer in the picture, and you are finding it difficult to parent alone.
+Maybe you are facing a situation wherein your partner is no longer in the picture, and you’re finding it hard to parent alone.
 Whatever the situation is, you probably have a lot of questions and Lifetime Adoption has the answers you need.

 Choose an Adoptive Family For Your Child

 Next, if you like, you can view adoptive family profiles and choose which family you feel is perfect for your baby.
-Our adoptive family search tool lets you search for families by whatever is important to you.
-If you want to choose a family from Oregon or another state, you can select to see only adoptive families that meet those criteria.
-If it’s important to you that the adoptive couple be of a certain race or follow a certain religion, then you can search by those criteria as well.
+Adoptive family profiles let you learn more about a family to see if they have the qualities you are looking for.
+If it’s important to you that the adoptive couple be of a certain race or follow a certain religion, then you can usually search by those criteria as well.
 The amount of contact you want with that family while expecting and after the baby is born is also up to you.

 Hospital Plan and Legal Representation